julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Maybe Erin just thinks you’re angry all the time?

 **Mia:**
 Yeah, maybe.
-Aaarrrrrr.
+Grrrrrrrr.
 I need a whip, though.
 Who’s doing props?
 We should find someone for that.
 Oh, also *nudity*.
 Add that to the program.

 ### [Mia - Killed by Liars & Actors]